 £8 on the door (£5 members)

-Brigitte Hart is an Australian sound, installation and performance artist currently based in London.
-Her practice is centred around voice, violin and environmental recordings and explores relationships between voice(s), objects, histories, and place.
-She also holds particular interest in exploring the art of small sounds, sounds that can be imagined, and the memory of sound.
-Each installation and performance aims to combine diverse technologies and explore the ambiguous, liminal space that exists between audience and performer.
+Brigitte Hart is an Australian sound artist working across installation and performance.
+Currently based in London, her practice explores relationships between voice(s), objects, histories, and place, often drawing on text, environmental recordings, remnants and vocalisation.
+She holds particular interest in exploring the art of small sounds, sounds that can be imagined, and the memory of sound.

 Daniel is a part of the fertile London improvising music scene and has played at many venues across the UK and Europe.
 As well as being a musician Daniel has been organising concerts since 2007 and organised the monthly 'Foley Street Improvised Music Concert Series' in London between 2013 and 2016.

 Cath Roberts' work explores free improvisation, composition and the music at their meeting point.
 Her primary outlet as a composer and improviser on baritone saxophone is the quintet Sloth Racket, which has toured widely and released several albums.
 She leads ten piece improvising ensemble Favourite Animals, and has a long-standing duo with guitarist Anton Hunter, Ripsaw Catfish.
 As bandmate, Cath is a member of Madwort Sax Quartet, Vole, Article XI and Alex Ward’s Item 10 amongst other groups.
 She co-runs LUME with Dee Byrne, producing concerts, tours and festivals since 2013 and releasing music on an offshoot label, Luminous.
 Cath is also part of the group of musicians who run BRÅK, an improvised music series taking place in Brockley, South East London. cathrobertsmusic.co.uk